 SEO continues to affect how experts are marketing financial services.
 According to Coco Jeannine, Digital Marketing Specialist at Inseev Interactive, backlinking is more important than ever before.

-“We all know backlinking is an important part of digital marketing for financial services.
+“We all know backlinking is an important part of online marketing of financial services.
 However, one recent study by Matthew Barby really drove this point home for me.
 In it, I learned that the number of backlinks a page has and its position in Google search results seem directly related.
 Those with more linking domains appeared higher in results.
 In fact, pages ranking #1 had an average of 168% more linking domains than those ranking #5.”

 “Therefore, we can conclude that earning links from multiple domains is essential to SEO efforts.
 In order for financial brands to rank higher, they not only need a high amount of links, but a variety of different links from different domains.
 Link building is no longer an “option” when it comes to financial marketing solutions.
 It’s necessary.
 Even better is if these links are from keyword-driven anchor text.”

 2. Digital Marketing for Financial Services Can’t Ignore 600 Million Users